zakwarren/nightsawayforms/docs/userGuide.md

 directory, you're free to edit them with a word processor or spreadsheet software.
 When you're happy, you can distribute them as appropriate.

-Don't forget to ask parents for health and emergency contact information for their young people.
-This isn't currently included because most Scout Groups we've met seem to use Online Scout Manager (OSM) or Google Forms for this, which is much easier than paper forms!

-You also need to remember to complete a Nights Away Notification (NAN) form and send it to the relevant commissioner.
-If there is demand, we'll try to include the automatic generation of NAN forms in a future version.

 Finally, enjoy your camping trip!

 ## Private data